-The U.S. Department of Labor (DOL) is committed to significantly enhance its compliance assistance efforts.
-The goal of compliance assistance is to protect the wages, health benefits, retirement security, safety and health of America's workforce by preventing employment law violations.
-DOL has developed the following to ensure that employers and workers have access to clear and accurate information and assistance when and where they need it, and in the format that suits them best.
+The U.S. Department of Labor (DOL) recognizes its obligation to respond to the ever-increasing complexities of employment laws and the difficulties businesses face in understanding them.
+Secretary of Labor Elaine L. Chao launched the Compliance Assistance Initiative to help America's employers and employees better understand how to comply with the federal employment laws and regulations it administers.
+DOL believes compliance assistance is the most effective way to protect the wages, health benefits, retirement security, safety, and health of America's workforce by preventing employment law violations.

+DOL has developed the following tools and resources to ensure that employers and workers have access to clear and accurate information and assistance-when and where they need it, and in the format that suits them best.